MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_classes.md

 ## Output in class methods

 Methods should have a return type defined.
-If a method does not return output, then the output type should be `[void]`.
+If a method doesn't return output, then the output type should be `[void]`.

 In class methods, no objects get sent to the pipeline except those mentioned in